MislavJaksic/Knowledge-Repository/Virtualization/SoftwareContainers/Docker/DockerfileBestPractice/README.md

 #### USER

-Set the least previlige user.
+Set to the least privilege user.
 Don't set it to "sudo".

 #### WORKDIR